DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial3.md

 2) They are rational, and
 3) They adjust their expectations instantly to reflect new information

-### Q8.
+### 7. Discuss the different forms of market efficiency.
+How do they differ from one another?
+There are three forms of EMH: weak, semi-strong, and strong.
+- The weak form states that all past prices of a stock are reflected in today's stock price.
+- The semi-strong form suggests that all public information is calculated into a stock's current share price.
+- The strong form implies that all information—public and private—is accounted for in a stock's current share price.

+### Q8. *Identify some of the main challenges to market efficiency.
+Give specific examples for each.

-1. Information asymmetry, where one party has more or better information than the other, creating an imbalance in the transaction.
+1. **Information asymmetry**, where one party has more or better information than the other, creating an imbalance in the transaction.
 For example, a seller might know about an issue with a product that the buyer doesn't.
 2. **Behavioral biases** like overconfidence or herd behavior can lead to irrational decisions, causing price distortions.
 For example, during the dotcom bubble, investors kept buying overpriced tech stocks, leading to a market crash.
 2. **Market manipulation**, such as insider trading or price rigging, also pose challenges.
 The case of Enron is a notable example of market manipulation.